JayODonoghue/ROCK-PAPER-SCISSORS-PP2/README.md

 #### First Time Visitors Goals

 * I want to play a game of rock, paper scissors against the computer.
-* I wamnt to make my selection and for the computer to randomly generate an opposing selection.
+* I want to make my selection and for the computer to randomly generate an opposing selection.
 * I want the site to be responsive to my device.
 * I want the site to be easy to navigate.